-Explore mathematics in other places, learn more about educational issues, find a research fellowship, help students, increase diversity in the mathematical sciences—these are just a few of the important goals that AMS programs can help you achieve.
+Programs of the AMS provides the mathematics community with the resources and opportunities to further their mathematical pursuits.
+Exploring mathematics, learning more about educational issues, receiving travel grants, finding a research fellowship, guiding students in their early years, increasing diversity in the mathematical sciences—these are just a few of the important goals that AMS programs can help you achieve.

-The AMS invites mathematicians just beginning their research careers—those who are close to finishing their doctorates or have recently finished— to become part of Mathematics Research Communities, a new program to build social and collaborative networks to inspire and sustain each other in their work.
+The AMS invites mathematicians just beginning their research careers—those who are close to finishing their doctorates or have recently finished— to become part of Mathematics Research Communities, a program that builds social and collaborative networks to inspire and sustain each other in their work.
 Women and underrepresented minorities are especially encouraged to participate.
 The structured program engages and guides all participants as they start their careers.
 Research topics vary each year.

 Interested in learning more about Educational Initiatives such as research at the high school and undergraduate levels?
 The AMS can help.
-The AMS also has several programs specifically for students, such as the Arnold Ross Lectures and the popular Who Wants to Be a Mathematician game.
+The AMS also has several programs specifically for students, such as the Arnold Ross Lectures.

 Learn more about efforts to Increase Diversity in the mathematical sciences.